gscloudsolutions/GS-DevOps-Mate/README.md

 # The Big Picture
 ![GS DevOps Mate.png](./images/gdm-big-picture.png)

-# Where Does DevsOps Mate exists in a typical Release Systems Landscape
+# Where does DevsOps Mate exists in a typical Release Systems Landscape?
 ![GS DevOps Mate.png](./images/gdm-system-landscape.png)

 # Why did we build it?